The-Young-Programer/C-CPP-Programming/Tutorials/C++ Basic Tutorials/Question & Answer/C++ Question & Answer.md

 <details><summary> What is Identifier</summary>

 - It is a name of different part of programming elements like variable name, method name, etc
-- It is a string of alphanumeric characters that begins with alphabet or underscore
+- It is a string of alphanumeric characters that begins with alpha character or underscore
     - For example:
     `int x=5;`
     Here 'x' is a variable or we can say that identifiers